AlbertoRota/TW1-AutoCombat/README.md

 _An easy to use script to ease combat in "The Witcher" PC game._

 ## Pre-requisites
-1. This script will only work on **Windows** machines
+1. This script will only work on **Windows** machines.
-2. Require you to have **Python** installed on your PC or laptop.
+2. Require you to have **Python 3** installed on your PC or laptop.
 3. Also you will obviously need **The Witcher** PC game (The first one.)
+4. This script only works in the **Over the shoulder** camera mode.
-4. Before using it for the first time, you need to follow the steps explained in the **How to set it up** section.
+5. Before using it for the first time, you need to follow the steps explained in the **How to set it up** section.

 ## How to use it
 To use it, just run `main.py` (Double click it) and **The Witcher** PC game.